 Boron Deficiency in Cocoa

-One of the first signs of boron deficiency is profuse chupon formation and the appearance of a few curled leaves which will be almost normal green in color.
+One of the first signs of boron deficiency is profuse chupon formation and the appearance of a few curled leaves which are almost normal green in color.
 When the deficiency is mild, normal and boron-deficient flushes may alternate.
 As the deficiency progresses, leaves on the new shoots become very chlorotic and are distorted and twisted.
 Most of the leaves that are formed under conditions of acute boron deficiency fall before they harden.
 The leaves that mature become brittle and rough; they remain green but the formation of necrotic patches at the leaf tips is common and is the most typical symptom.
 Suberization of the veins also occurs.

 Profuse flowering on the main stems and branches can be expected and the flower cushions may swell.
 Ultimately, the terminal buds die as may the axillary shoots which subsequently develop.
 The growth habit becomes bushy.
 The trunk and branches may crack and tend to bleed.